 - Built-in High Performance Database

 Where web servers are general purpose applications, Monyog is a more specialized server application.
-It is purpose built for collecting and storing information on MySQL database servers and the systems that host them.
+It is built for collecting and storing information on MySQL database servers and the systems that host them.
 You can't use it to host your own webpages as it's locked to only display those pages that the Monyog application was designed to serve.

 Each of the HTML objects in Monyog AJAX pages refresh automatically when new data becomes available.
 This refresh is independent for each MySQL server being displayed on the page.
 Refreshes happen at the server-level.